mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 ### Flight Recorder and JDK Mission Control

-Flight Recorder (FR) is a profiling tool.
-JDK Mission Control is for viewing the output of FR.
+[Flight Recorder](https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/about.htm#JFRUH170) (FR) is a profiling tool.
+[JDK Mission Control](http://www.oracle.com/technetwork/java/javaseproducts/mission-control/java-mission-control-1998576.html) is for viewing the output of FR.
 I personally expect these to become standard tools for profiling JVM workloads and diagnosing performance problems.
+NB there is some change to the name of these features, as proprietary features both had "Java" in the name.

 FR works as a high-performance event recorder built into the JVM, lightweight enough to be left always-on (goal: no more than ~1% overhead).
 It's been bundled with OracleJDK since 2013 and was in development by JRockit for some time before that, so it is mature and reliable and has been battle-tested by several of Oracle's customers.